 - The necessary experience to guide you through the process

 Some localization agencies just hand you the technology and let you figure out the rest.
 But at Bureau Works, we don’t just hand you the drill; we teach you how a great drill works, how to choose the proper bit for your needs, and where to make your first holes.
-With a comprehensive partnership like this, you’ll be well on your way to succeeding with multiple languages.
+With a comprehensive partnership like this, you’ll be well on your way to succeeding to translate multiple languages.

 Bureau Works is a full-scale localization expert with back-end services that make going global more efficient.
 Our in-house translation team and industry-leading technology combine human innovation with AI in an innovative and exciting way.
 To translate your product into multiple languages, contact our team today.